Black Forest, the Bavarian Alps, and Austria Tour

 Day 8: Linderhof Palace, Garmisch-Partenkirchen and Wieskirche

 There is nothing quite like a day in the mountains!
 Our first stop will be a visit to Linderhof, an extravagant French Rococo Palace – yet another of King Ludwig’s amazing creations.
 Lunchtime will be in the beautifully decorated town of Garmisch-Partenkirchen.
 ‘My Time’ to relax in one of the traditional beer gardens or restaurants, or shop in the broad pedestrian mall.
 This afternoon we drive through Bavarian farmlands and forests to make a stop in arguably the most beautiful church in Europe – Wieskirche (the ‘Church in the Meadows’).
 Surrounded by green fields, the interior of this World Heritage Listed church is an astounding Rococo creation.

 Taking the beautiful Fern Pass across the Bavarian Alps, we descend into the Inn Valley to visit the nearby winter resort city of Innsbruck.
-There will be time at leisure to explore the sights of the Alstadt (old town) such as the Hofburg Imperial Palace, cobbled stone streets and the renowned Golden Roof.
+There will be time at leisure to explore the sights of the Alstadt (old town) such as the Hofburg Imperial Palace, cobblestoned streets and the renowned Golden Roof.
 Later we follow the dramatic Inn Valley through the rolling Tyrolean hills and villages, to enjoy a short afternoon stop in the pretty village of Rattenberg.
 We then continue to the delightful spa town Bad Reichenhall, where we stay for the next three wonderful nights.
 On one of the evenings during our stay, we have arranged tickets to a local Austrian folk show*.